-Although best known as a stand-up comedian, Michèle A'Court's television experience is wide.
-Training in journalism and a degree in English Literature and Drama proved useful on her first two screen gigs: as a writer/presenter on kids show What Now?, and as a reporter on youth news series The Video Dispatch.
-Since then A'Court has acted (Shortland Street, Go Girls), narrated documentaries, and written books.
-Her many comedy awards include the NZ Comedy Guild Female Comedian of the Decade in 2010.
-A'Court has appeared on TV's Pulp Comedy, 7 Days and The Project; she writes a long-running column for Stuff.
+Stand-up comedian Michèle A'Court is no stranger to the screen.
+The daughter of an actor, A'Court worked as a TVNZ publicist in the mid 1980s.
+Her journalism training and degree in English Literature and Drama proved useful when she moved in front of the camera: she was a writer/presenter on What Now?, and presented youth news show The Video Dispatch.
+Since then A'Court has acted (Shortland Street, Go Girls), narrated documentaries, and written books and columns.
+Her many awards include the NZ Comedy Guild Female Comedian of the Decade in 2010.
+A'Court has also appeared on 7 Days and The Project.

 Since the late 1980s Bryan Bruce has been a prolific documentary maker and presenter.
 Over more than 30 documentaries, plus three seasons of The Investigator, he has cast fresh eyes on some of the most famous crimes in New Zealand’s history, and asked tough questions about the country’s economic and social trajectory.

 After almost two decades of directing and producing documentaries, David Harry Baldock left TVNZ in 1988 to launch Ninox Television.
 The company’s roster of reality-based programming included export hit Sensing Murder, local award-winner Our People Our Century and nine seasons of Location Location Location.
 These days Baldock is busy making arts programmes from Shanghai.